otto-de/api-guidelines/content/guidelines/040_Events-MVP/030_Semantics/index.md

-# Event consumption
+# Semantics

-This section contains rules regarding the consumption of events.
+This section contains rules regarding the semantics of events.